 NAMI Newton Wellesley was organized in 1980 by parents whose chlldren had mental illness.
 We are one of 21 local affiliates of the National Alliance on Mental Illness and NAMI of Massachusetts.
 We provide services for Brookline, Dedham, Dover, Needham, Newton, Waltham, Watertown, Wellesley. and Weston.

 The mission of NAMI Newton Wellesley is to improve the lives of people living with mental illnesses and of their families.

 We seek to extend the education, support and advocacy programs of NAMI Massachusetts so that we can reach out to all peers and their families in Brookline, Dedham, Dover, Needham, Newton, Waltham, Watertown, Wellesley. and Weston.

 NAMI Connections is a confidential recovery support group for adults with mental illness regardless of their diagnosis.
 Every group is offered free of charge and meets weekly for 90 minutes.
 All groups are lead by trained individuals who are in recovery – people who understand the challenges they face.
 Please call for the time and place of these meetings.

 Family to Family is a free 12 week course offered to family caregivers and relatives of a mentally ill loved one.
+You are welcome to join any class that is offered at your convenience.
 The program is taught by trained family members.
 Topics covered include:

 - communication techniques